-SAVE THE DATES: additional *soft vowel sounds* SF Bay Area shows are scheduled for October 17th and November 17th - more details to come!
+SAVE THE DATES: the likely last *soft vowel sounds* show of 2018 is scheduled for November 17th - more details to come!
 If you want to receive updates about upcoming shows and new releases, sign up for the *soft vowel sounds* email list and receive a free mp3 with each update!

 The first *soft vowel sounds* record is called Ray versus Macbeth and the Music Box, part one.
 Classic rock aficionados may recognize that the title and cover art reference the 1970 The Kinks’ album that introduced the world to the eventual hit song “Lola” -- the *soft vowel sound* song “Ray” is a charming contemporary musical parody of “Lola” written from a decidedly different perspective.
 Ray versus. . . also contains three other ditties: “Music Box,” “Open Letter,” and “Macbeth.”